-For injection drug users, interim services shall be offered within 14 calendar days and provided until the member can be admitted into treatment.
+For people who inject drugs, interim services shall be offered within 14 calendar days and provided until the member can be admitted into treatment.

 Oxford House: SAMHSA approved the Oxford House Model in June 2018.
 The Oxford House is a live-in residence for individuals in recovery from SUD.
 An Oxford House is described as a democratically self-governed and self-supporting drug-free home.
-The Contractor shall monitor on an ongoing basis the use of SABG general treatment funds to implement the National Best Practice of the Oxford House Model to ensure compliance with the Implementation Plan previously approved by AHCCCS.
+The Contractor shall monitor on an ongoing basis the use of SUBG General Services treatment funds to implement the National

+Best Practice of the Oxford House Model to ensure compliance with the Implementation Plan previously approved by AHCCCS.